Introduction

 Legal Principles:

-- Lease performance becomes impossible
+- Performance becomes impossible or radically different.

 Advanced Considerations